sauriin/Clone-Vision/README.md

 - Custom Styling: Implements CSS3 features for custom styling, mimicking the visual appeal of Apple's Vision page.

--GitHub Pages Deployment: Easily deployable to GitHub Pages for   convenient hosting and showcasing the clone site.
+- GitHub Pages Deployment: Easily deployable to GitHub Pages for   convenient hosting and showcasing the clone site.

 ## Technologies Used